Stabilization of zigzag order in NiPS$_3$ via positive biquadratic interaction: Conclusions

 \section{Conclusions}

 In summary, we have constructed a comprehensive spin Hamiltonian for NiPS$_3$ encompassing exchange couplings and single-ion anisotropy.
 DFT calculations point to a minimal $J_1$-$J_3$-$B$ model wherein the third-nearest-neighbor Heisenberg exchange $J_3 >0$ constitutes the dominant interaction.
 While the ratio $J_1/J_3 \approx -0.21$ aligns with previously reported values, our most striking finding is a positive biquadratic coupling with $B/J_3 \approx 0.44$, in contrast to prior proposals that suggested a negative $B$.
 Although the sign of the biquadratic interaction does not induce a phase transition at the classical level, conventional spin-wave theory encounters instabilities when the biquadratic term assumes positive values.
 To circumvent this issue, we employ MASWT, which introduces an effective chemical potential into the Hamiltonian, thereby lifting the energy levels and eliminating magnon instabilities.
 A comparative analysis of spin-wave energies reveals that the zigzag phase is energetically favored over the competing AFM phase.
-For fixed $J_1/J_3 = -0.21$, we identify an AFM-to-zigzag phase transition occurring at a critical value of $B_t/J_3 \approx -0.5$, demonstrating that a positive biquadratic interaction serves to stabilize the zigzag ground state.
+For fixed $J_1/J_3 = -0.21$, we identify an AFM-to-zigzag phase transition occurring at a critical value of $B_t/J_3 \simeq -0.44(1)$ (for 24-site hexagonal cluster) or $B_t/J_3 \simeq -0.39(1)$ (for $12 \times 6$ \textrm{YC} cylinder), demonstrating that once quantum fluctuations are taken into account, a positive biquadratic interaction serves to stabilize the zigzag ground state.